mlinnen/Cover_FullExamples/examples/MQTTDoubleGarageMultipleControllers/readme.md

+## Overview
+This is a much more practical example the reduces the amount of wiring you will need to run but will increase the number of arduino controllers you will use.
+This example uses 3 ESP8266's that all work together to manage controlling 2 garage doors.
+One ESP8266 listens for commands to open or close either door and controls a relay to tell the door to change state.
+This same ESP8266 also listens for state changes with either door and controls some LEDs telling the user what state the door is in.
+Two other ESP8266's monitor each door's state using 2 magnetic sensors on each door.

+The following sketches will be used on each ESP8266:
+* MQTTCommandAndStatus - fires a relay to command either door and also displays the state of each door.
+* MQTTSensor1 - monitors two magnetic switches for door 1 and publishes MQTT messages when the state of the door changes.
+* MQTTSensor2 - monitors two magnetic switches for door 2 and publishes MQTT messages when the state of the door changes.

 #### Configuration
 The example requires you to fill out the Wifi and MQTT details for each sketch before it will compile.